Step-by-Step Guide on How to Make Money Blogging

 Blog Income Source #1: Run Advertisements

-A common source of income for many bloggers is hosting on-site advertisements.
-These advertisements can be private ads through contracted sales, ads by advertising marketplaces such as Double Click, or through popular ad networks such as Google AdSense.
+A common source of income for bloggers is hosting advertisements on web pages.
+These advertisements can be private ads through contracted sales, ads by advertising marketplaces such as Double Click, or revenue share with popular advertising networks such as Google AdSense.

-Google AdSense is great for starters because there are no “pre-requisites” (such as minimum traffic requirement) needed for signing up.
-This means you can start making money right away once your blog is approved.
+Google AdSense is great for beginners because there are no “prerequisites,” such as minimum traffic requirements, for signing up.
+This means you can start making money right away once Google approves your blog.

-See how much advertising money your blog will make with Google AdSense based on your industry and which region your visitors are coming from.
-Head over to Google AdSense, scroll down to the middle of the page, and use their advertising calculator.
+Here is a tool to check how much advertising money your blog can potentially make through Google AdSense based on your visitor demographics and content vertical.
+Head over to Google AdSense, scroll down to the middle of the page, and use the advertising calculator.

-For example, let’s select most of your blog traffic comes from North America and your blog is related to the financial vertical.
-The average monthly pageviews of the blog is 101,100.
+For example, let’s say most of your blog traffic comes from North America, and your content is related to the financial vertical.
+The average monthly pageviews of the blog are 101,100.
 The estimated annual Google AdSense earnings will be around $37,852.
-As you grow the traffic of your blog, you are more likely to earn additional advertising money through Google AdSense
+As you grow your blog’s traffic, authority, and online presence, you will gain momentum in earning higher advertising money through Google AdSense.

 How Google AdSense Works

-The concept is rather simple.
-Basically, you will make room on your blog template to insert advertisement modules.
+Adding Google AdSense is easy to do.
+First, you will make room on your blog template to insert advertisement modules.
 If you use a CMS (Content Management System) such as WordPress, you can find free plugins or extensions through their support communities to help you easily insert ad modules.

-As a publisher, you split the revenue share with Google AdSense for the advertisements placed on your blog.
-You will receive 68% and Google will receive 32% of the advertising revenue.
+As a publisher, you will be revenue sharing with Google AdSense for the advertisements placed on your blog.
+You will receive a 68% split, and Google will receive 32% of the total advertising revenue.

-Signing up for Google Adsense is Free and Only Takes a Few Steps
+Signing Up with Google AdSense is Free and Only Takes a Few Steps

-- Click get started on Google AdSense Home Page
+- Click on “Get Started” on the Google AdSense home page

 - Enter the URL of your blog